CLaRE-ty Amid Chaos: Quantifying Representational Entanglement to Predict Ripple Effects in LLM Editing

 What makes this worth more than a benchmark reading is who built it and why.
 Manit Baser, a PhD student at NUS ECE working under Mohan Gurusamy, has spent the past year building what amounts to a forensics stack for LLM editing integrity.
 CLaRE is the third installment.

-Earlier this year, their ThinkEval paper (published in TMLR in January 2026) tested five leading editing methods — ROME, MEMIT, AlphaEdit, RECT, and PRUNE — on indirect knowledge leakage after edits.
+Earlier this year, their ThinkEval paper (published in TMLR in January 2026, arXiv:2506.01386) tested five leading editing methods — ROME, MEMIT, AlphaEdit, RECT, and PRUNE — on indirect knowledge leakage after edits.
 All five failed.
 The KnowGIC benchmark they introduced for this test found that direct fact suppression and indirect leakage suppression are in tension in all current methods; editing a fact reliably degrades related knowledge in unpredictable ways.

 The logic connecting the three papers: you can't trust that suppressed knowledge is actually gone (the reasoning attack), you can't trust that related knowledge was preserved (ThinkEval), so you need a tool that maps the consequence space before you act (CLaRE).
 Baser's co-author Dinil Mon Divakaran is a Senior Principal Scientist at A*STAR I2R with a background in network security — the group's framing is explicitly forensic.
 They're not building editors; they're building the auditing infrastructure around editors.